vepadulano/build-root-recipe/README.md

 * `rootsrc` is the directory where the ROOT source resides.
 If not already present, it will be downloaded.
-* `roottest` is the directory where the seoarate testing repository roottest source resides.
+* `roottest` is the directory where the separate testing repository roottest source resides.
 If not already present, it will be downloaded.
 * `rootbuild` and `rootinstall` store respectively build and install directories produced by CMake.
 Every time the `launch_build.py` script is launched, it